konstructio/kubefirst/docs/common/metaphors.md

 ## Ingress Integrations

-The ingress manifest demonstrates integration with our automated approach to DNS management, load balancer management, and TLS/SSL certificate creation and renewal.
+The Ingress manifest demonstrates integration with our automated approach to DNS management, load balancer management, and TLS/SSL certificate creation and renewal.

 ``` yaml